apache/incubator-kie-kogito-operator/README.md

 You can set those optional keys:

 - `maven_mirror` is the Maven mirror URL.
   This is helpful when you need to speed up the build time by referring to a closer Maven repository.
 - `operator_image` is the Operator image full name.
   Example: *operator_image=quay.io/kiegroup/kogito-cloud-operator*.
 - `operator_tag` is the Operator image tag.
 Default is the current version.
 - `feature` is a specific feature you want to run.
   If you define a relative path, this has to be based on the "test/smoke" folder as the run is happening there.
   Example: *feature=features/operator/deploy_quarkus_service.feature*
 - `local` to be set to true if running tests in local.
   Default is false.
 - `concurrent` is the number of concurrent tests to be ran.
   Default is 1.
+- `tags` to run only specific scenarios.
+It is using tags filtering.
+  *Scenarios with '@disabled' tag are always ignored.*
+  Expression can be:
+    - "@wip": run all scenarios with wip tag
+    - "~@wip": exclude all scenarios with wip tag
+    - "@wip && ~@new": run wip scenarios, but exclude new
+    - "@wip,@undone": run wip or undone scenarios

 Logs will be shown on the Terminal.